Skip to main content

 The FDA classifies peptides with 40 or fewer amino acids as drugs.
 This classification places them under a specific set of regulatory requirements.
 The agency’s oversight intensifies when these peptides are prepared by compounding pharmacies.
 Recent regulatory updates have focused on the source and safety of the bulk ingredients these pharmacies use.

-The core of the is built on ensuring that any substance used in a medical context is both safe for the patient and has a clear basis for its therapeutic use.
+The core of the regulatory framework is built on ensuring that any substance used in a medical context is both safe for the patient and has a clear basis for its therapeutic use.
 This process involves evaluating the substance’s purity, potential for side effects, and the scientific evidence supporting its function.

 The regulatory landscape for peptides is designed to balance patient access to personalized medicine with the absolute requirement of safety and quality.